Collect The Water Sample

-9. Add the required amount of Hawken Certified Water Treatment.
+9. Add the required amount of Liquid Armor Outdoor Boiler Water Treatment.

 10. Allow the furnace water to circulate for a minimum of 24 hours.

 11. Collect a water sample in a clean bottle so as to not contaminate the sample.
-Every gallon of Hawken Certified Water Treatment is shipped with TWO water sample bottles, labels, and shipping boxes.
+Every gallon of Liquid Armor Outdoor Boiler Water Treatment is shipped with TWO water sample bottles, labels, and shipping boxes.

 13. Also write the following information on the bottle label: Furnace Serial number, furnace model, date sample collected, and your full contact information.